 (3 credits, non-yearly, consult department) A topical and selective study of issues and/or trends in kinesiology.Note: May be taken more than once provided a different topic is studied.

 - Directed Field Experience in Kinesiology I

-Provides exposure to a variety of careers related to fitness, therapy, or sport management.
+(1 credit) Provides exposure to a variety of careers related to fitness, therapy, or sport management.
 Prerequisite: KIN180 or 182.
 Note: Requires 25-clock hours of work experience.
 Graded on a pass/no pass basis.